logo

 Check for updates

-If restarting your device doesn't work, check to make sure your iPhone is updated to the latest version of iOS.
+If a quick restart doesn't work, a software bug might be the culprit.
+Check to make sure your iPhone is updated to the latest version of iOS®.

 1. Plug your device into a charger and connect to Wi-Fi.

-3. If there is a software update available, tap Install Now.
+3. If an update is available, tap Download and Install or Install Now.

 Check your Face ID settings